 11. Improper Equipment

-Having the right equipment to keep your dog safe isn’t as easy as it sounds.
+Having the right equipment to keep your dog safe isn’t always easy.
 Leashes are rated for certain weights, and collars are often breed specific.
-A Greyhound needs a different collar than a Pit Bull due to the size and shape of their head, for example.
+Greyhounds need different collars than Pit Bull dues to the size and shape of their heads, for example.
 Collars and leashes aren’t the only thing to worry about.
 Your dog needs proper footwear for walks if you live in an area where it gets very cold or very hot.
-Hot pavement can damage a dog’s paws, as can ice or salt for melting snow.
+Hot pavement can damage a dog’s paws, as can ice or salt used for melting snow.
 Even food bowls are a concern that pet owners should pay attention to.
-Plastic bowls can break apart or leach chemicals into food and water, and some bowls are designed with obstructions that prevent your dog from eating too fast, like some Labradors and Retrievers tend to do.
-All of these things are matters to consider when purchasing the right equipment for your dog.
-Do your research before you buy.
+Plastic bowls can break apart or leach chemicals into food and water.
+Some bowls are designed with obstructions that prevent your dog from eating too fast, like Labradors and Retrievers tend to do.
+Consider all of these things when purchasing equipment for your dog.
+Research before you buy.

 What other things do dog owners do that put their pups at risk?
 Let us know in the comments below!